 |Zinc||0.53 mg||0.76 mg|

+Spinach is nutrient-dense whether it’s cooked or fresh.
 At first glance most of the nutrients appear to be similar, and they are.
 Although studying the above table reveals more differences about the two.
-Therefore, which is healthier, raw spinach or cooked spinach?
+Therefore, which is healthier?

 Cooked spinach is healthier due to its higher percentage of vitamin A, beta carotene, vitamin K, B6, thiamin, riboflavin, B5, magnesium, phosphorus, iron, copper, calcium and zinc.
-Cooked spinach contains slightly more protein and fiber than raw spinach.
+Cooked spinach contains slightly more protein and fiber.

 This isn’t to say raw spinach isn’t healthy, because it is.
-Raw spinach provides a good number of those nutrients and provides more vitamin C, folate, niacin and potassium.
+It provides a good number of those nutrients and provides more vitamin C, folate, niacin and potassium.

-- Raw and cooked spinach provides 23 calories per 100 gram serving.
+- Both of them provide 23 calories per 100 gram serving.

 The numbers of macros are similar enough where it don’t make much of a difference between the two.

-Raw spinach has more vitamin C, folate and niacin.
-Cooked spinach has more vitamin A, vitamin K, B6, thiamin, riboflavin and B5.
+Raw has more vitamin C, folate and niacin.
+Cooked has more vitamin A, vitamin K, B6, thiamin, riboflavin and B5.

 - The largest percentage difference of any of the vitamins is vitamin C. Raw spinach provides, 28 mg per 100 grams, 47% of the daily value.
 Cooked spinach only provides 9.8 mg or 16% of the DV.